ginstrom/paladin-novel/manuscript/chapter-26.md

 Gond's opening address was brief but powerful.
 He spoke not as a conqueror but as a servant, outlining a vision of governance based on consent rather than force, on cooperation rather than domination.
 When he finished, the applause was thunderous, but more importantly, the questions that followed were thoughtful, engaged, hopeful.

 The debates that followed were sometimes heated, often complex, but always civil.
+Voices rose and fell in passionate argument, hands gestured emphatically as points were made and countered, but no weapons were drawn, no threats were uttered.
 The framework they developed over the following weeks was revolutionary—a federal system that preserved local autonomy while ensuring universal rights, a rotating leadership that prevented the concentration of power, and most importantly, constitutional protections for the fundamental dignity of every thinking being.

 The signing ceremony took place at sunset, with representatives from dozens of communities adding their names to the Charter of Free Peoples.
 As the last signature was added, a cheer went up that could be heard for miles.